moja-global/moja_global_docs/docs/DeveloperWorkflow/repository_maintenance.rst

 .. image:: ../images/label_new.png
   :width: 600
   :align: center
-  :alt: Alternative text
+  :alt: Labels in a repository

 * Configure each issues’ labels in a way that makes sense for your project.
 The labels should classify the issues/pull requests in an appropriate manner so they can be easily applied for filtering later.
 Every issue and pull request labels can be found under the Issue tab with the labels button.

 .. image:: ../images/label_1.png
   :width: 600
   :align: center
-  :alt: Alternative text
+  :alt: Classify issues/pull requests using Labels

 moja global has the following labels available on an organisational level.
 You can use the labels depending on the issue, and make new labels specific to the repository, if needed as explained above.